Use local-volume-provisioner for Managed Services that requires high-speed disks.¶

 After performing several storage load testing and PostgreSQL load testing and benchmarking we have discovered that the local storage is significantly faster than network storage.
 We have one use case where the disk have proven to be too slow for a PostgreSQL database and the performance was not as expected.
 How should we expose local storage to Managed Services?

-- We want to best serve our customer needs.
+- We want to best serve the Application Developer needs.

 - We want to offer fast performant Managed Services.

 - We want to find a solution which is scalable and minimizes administrator burden.